Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Data-Driven Application to Content Moderation

 The first step of implementing $\alg$ is identifying a state definition of content capturing its view trajectory.
 We encode the state $S_j(t)$ for a content $j$ in period $t$ by a six-dimensional vector:

 corresponding to the probability of the content being policy-violating, the number of periods since its creation, its total views before this period, and the per-period view in the last three periods.
-In practice, the state can also incorporate static features of content (such as who created the content) and dynamic features (such as number of likes and shares); see, e.g., \cite{rizoiu2017expecting, haimovich2021popularity} and the references therein for the literature studying the prediction of content view trajectory.
+In practice, the state can include thousands of content features, that can either be static (such as who created the content) or dynamic (such as number of likes and shares); see, e.g., \cite{rizoiu2017expecting, haimovich2021popularity} and the references therein for the literature studying the prediction of content view trajectory.

 With the state representation, the next step is to solve for $\gamma^\star$ and the cost-to-go function $V^f(\gamma^\star, \cdot).$ Fixing $\gamma$, the cost-to-go function $V^f(\gamma,\cdot)$ is solvable via standard value-function based reinforcement learning (RL) algorithm such as deep Q-learning \citep{mnih2015human}.
 However, such an RL algorithm is difficult to train in content moderation given the billions of pieces of new content being created per day.
 Moreover, $\alg$ requires solving for $\gamma^\star$ on top of solving the cost-to-go function.